Bee flies: what they are and some common bee fly species

 They are some of the earlier flying flies of the season.
-This year we had some sightings as early as mid-February, much earlier than usual in previous years.
+In 2019 we had some sightings as early as mid-February, much earlier than usual in previous years.
 The Dipterists Forum and Buglife are running a joint initiative to get as many folks as possible to record these creatures especially those within the genus Bombylius.
 This genus includes four species that are the more well-known species, including the commonest UK one.

-Western bee-fly Bombylius canescens
+Western bee-fly (Bombylius canescens)